Aaron98990/ways-of-the-game/misconduct.md

 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)

-If you ask a player to come to you to caution them, tell them "come here" then:
+(Private) If you ask a player to come to you to caution them, tell them "come here" without mentioning the YC then:
 - don't card them until they come over or
-- if they don't come, go to them and show only the YC
+- if they don't come, go to them and show only the YC or
+- if you think it's not enough to be a second YC, ask them if they have been cautioned already before making a decision

-If you ask a player to come to you to warn them but they don't:
+(Privatee) If you ask a player to come to you to warn them, tell them "come here" without mentioning it's a warning.
+If they don't come:
-- go to them and show only the YC
+- go to them and show the YC
 - [Funny Example.](https://www.youtube.com/watch?v=CZHZkJ7HzIE&ab_channel=FootballShorts)

 ## Cautions